KalidasVijaybhak/FreeCodeCamp_python/Readme.md

-Arithmetic Formater
+Arithmetic Formatter
-# Functions used in Aritmentic formater
+# Functions used in Aritmentic formatter
 The arithmetic_arranger() function uses the following functions:

 1.  split(): This function is a built-in method in Python that splits a string into a list of substrings based on a specified delimiter.
 In this code, it is used to split the input problems into individual pieces, which include the first operand, operator, and second operand.